New York City’s historic flower district

-A walk through the area immediately plunges you into the smell of fresh greenery and sweet floral fragrances.
-During our visit, we navigated around colorful jumbles of summer bedding plants, metal buckets overflowing with flowers and giant shrubs standing at attention at curbside.
+A stroll through the area immerses you in the smell of fresh greenery and sweet floral fragrances.
+During our visit, we navigated around colorful jumbles of summer bedding plants, metal buckets overflowing with flowers and upright shrubs standing at attention at curbside.

-And sidestepping delivery men, we peered into humid shops where towering palms, tropical houseplants and rows of exotic orchids were sorted by variety and stacked floor to ceiling.
+Sidestepping delivery men, we also peered into shop windows where towering palms, tropical houseplants and exotic orchids were stacked floor to ceiling.

 A centuries old tradition

-Today’s flower district is heir to a rich tradition dating back to the 19th century and many of the vendors have been in business for generations.
-The city’s original floral trade began on a ferry dock on East 34th street that eventually became known as the Chelsea Flower Market.
-Wholesalers would gather at the dock to sell flowers that were brought in by ferry from growers on Long Island.
-The mostly German, Italian, Polish and Greek immigrants then sold their fresh merchandise from tiny shops and wooden pushcarts to retailers throughout the city.
+Today’s flower district is heir to a rich tradition dating back to the 19th century.
+Many of the vendors have been in business for generations.
+The city’s floral trade began on a ferry dock on East 34th street that later became known as the Chelsea Flower Market.
+Wholesalers gathered there to buy flowers that were brought in by ferry from growers on Long Island.
+They then resold their floral purchases to retailers throughout the city.